koskath/arete2/course_content/SC/md_files/Lecture11/lecture_11_slide_4_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Exam format & resources
+# Exam format & resources
- 4hr closed book exam
- Some important features:
- Individual
- PC-Written
- Closed book - no books, notes, other academic reference materials
- Basic language dictionaries
-allowed!
- Basic calculators allowed!
+The exam is a 4‑hour closed‑book exam with some important features to keep in mind.
+It is an individual, PC‑written exam, and it is closed book, meaning that no books, notes or other academic reference materials are allowed.
+However, basic language dictionaries and basic calculators are permitted.
 12.03.2025 Slide 4